A pink pig and a renegade cow. A movie prop and a Coke bottle. A Pulitzer Prize–winning book and a Nobel Prize–winning icon.

-When Atlanta History Center exhibition organizers first considered assembling a collection of 50 city-defining pieces, they quickly decided that the best experts were Atlantans themselves, residents who cheer the Braves and rue I-285 rush-hour traffic, who understand how Civil War losses and civil rights victories together helped forge the city’s unique identity.
+How do you tell the story of Atlanta in 50 objects?
+We decided the best experts were Atlantans themselves—residents who cheer the Braves and rue I–285 rush-hour traffic, who understand how Civil War losses and Civil Rights victories together helped forge the city’s unique identity.

 The Atlanta History Center asked the public to submit what objects they think best represent their town.
 The parameters were broad: an object could also be a person, a place, an institution, or an idea.
 After receiving hundreds of submissions, History Center staff assembled a collection of fifty pieces that represent the themes identified by the public.
 In addition to items from our own collections, we have partnered with many local institutions and individuals to gather artifacts from around the city to tell this community–driven story.